-There are several factors behind: a greater volume of construction work and freight transport due to a reconstruction demand and an associated higher industrial activity since the Great East Japan Earthquake; safety and health management systems weakening as organizations struggle with a difficult business climate; ceases of handing down safety and health know-how as baby boomers continue to retire from their sites; and growing risks associated with an aging workforce and an inferior sensitivity to danger of younger workers.
+inexperienced workers are not able to sense dangers behind job sites.
 Recently, raising standard of safety and health activities at small and medium-sized enterprises/workplaces (SMEs) is growing a critical issue, although its accident rate is so high.
 In addition, how to activate those activities at workplaces in the tertiary sector, such as retailing, social welfare facilities, and restaurant business is a further concern.

-In light of these circumstances, the Japan Industrial Safety and Health Association (JISHA) is, above all, working hard on measures for SMEs, which are the foundation of the Japanese economy.
+In light of these circumstances, Japan Industrial Safety and Health Association (JISHA) is, above all, working hard on measures for SMEs, which are the foundation of the Japanese economy.
 These measures include offering the program in which experts provide free advice on OSH matters to the workplaces in the SMEs of manufacturing and the tertiary sectors, as well as establishing safety and health consultation section to help resolve these worries.